STATE LEGISLATIVE AND ADMINISTRATION ACTIONS & UPDATES

 Federal ACTIONS & UPDATES

-SUPPORT: American Innovation and R&D Competitiveness Act of 2023 (HR 1990 & S. 866).
+SUPPORTED: American Innovation and R&D Competitiveness Act of 2023 (HR 1990 & S. 866).
+Passed in the OBBBA budget bill.

 SUPPORT: Give Kids a Chance Act (S. 932)